 Place the water in an olla de barro or regular pot.
 Make sure is big enough to hold about 8 cups of liquid.

-Add the piloncillo (or molasses), the cinnamon, anise star, and the whole cloves.
+Add the piloncillo (or sugar, molasses), the cinnamon sticks, anise star, and the cloves.
 Stir well.

 Bring the water to a boil and then let it simmer for about 5 minutes while stirring to allow the piloncillo to dissolve and the spices to release their aroma.